krickert/search_indexer/README.md

 Most of my career has been in analytics or search technologies.
 When working under these umbrellas, I don't spend much time testing the software as I do getting data into the new software.
 This can include hours of time parsing files, crawling sites, writing SQL calls, etc.

-Fast forward to 2023, there is a large set of many data sources publicly available to perfrom the above tasks.
+Fast forward to 2024, there is a large set of many data sources publicly available to perform the above tasks.
 So this software is set to do exactly that: take public well-known data and parse it for consuming on other apps.

 ## Overview
 This project is made to be an OOTB enterprise data pipeline for processing data from multiple